pabloprf/MITIM-fusion/docs/installation.rst

 Instructions
 ------------

-Clone the github repository:
+Clone the github repository (do not forget to select **Watch All activity** to receive notifications of new releases and announcements, and **Star** the repository to increase its visibility):

 .. code-block:: console

    git clone git@github.com:pabloprf/MITIM-fusion.git

-Source the configuration file (in *.bashrc* file):
+Source the configuration file (it may be good to add this in your ``.bashrc`` file to load upon login, or with some alias to initialize ``mitim``) by pointing to the folder where you cloned the repository:

 .. code-block:: console